-We've found it's very confusing when parents or caregivers come back for one last hug, peek or re-appear for the child believes you have left.
+We've found it's very confusing when parents or caregivers come back for one last hug, peek or re-appear for the child if they believe you have left.
 It can make children anxious, or make a child think, "Maybe Mom or Dad is not really gone.
 Maybe if I cry enough, they will come back."